Procedural Rules, 29 CFR Part 2700

 (b) Scope of discovery.
 Parties may obtain discovery of any relevant, non-privileged matter that is admissible evidence or appears likely to lead to the discovery of admissible evidence.

 (c) Limitation of discovery.
-Upon motion by a party or by the person from whom discovery is sought or upon his own motion, a Judge may, for good cause shown, limit discovery to prevent undue delay or to protect a party or person from oppression or undue burden or expense.
+Upon motion by a party or by the person from whom discovery is sought or upon the ALJ’s own motion, an ALJ may, for good cause shown, limit discovery to prevent undue delay or to protect a party or person from oppression or undue burden or expense.

 (d) Initiation of discovery.
 Discovery may be initiated after an answer to a notice of contest, an answer to a petition for assessment of penalty, or an answer to a complaint under section 105(c) or 111 of the Act has been filed.
 30 U.S.C.
 815(c) and 821.

 (a) Generally.
-Any party, without leave of the Judge, may take the testimony of any person, including a party, by deposition upon oral examination or written interrogatories.
+Any party, without leave of the ALJ, may take the testimony of any person, including a party, by deposition upon oral examination or written interrogatories.

 (b) Orders for deposition.
-If the parties are unable to agree, the time, place, and manner of taking depositions shall be governed by order of the Judge.
+If the parties are unable to agree, the time, place, and manner of taking depositions shall be governed by order of the ALJ.

 § 2700.59 Failure to cooperate in discovery; sanctions.